CHAPTER 6

 "And white robes were given unto every one of them; and it was said unto them, that they should rest yet for a little season, until their fellowservants also and their brethren, that should be killed as they were, should be fulfilled."

 First in this verse, we see the Lord comforting these martyrs.
-He clothes them in white robes.
-White robes symbolize the righteousness of Christ.
-Just like a sports team has the same jersey symbolizing their team, saints have the same white robes symbolizing that they belong to Christ.
+He clothes them in "white robes".
+"White robes" symbolize the righteousness of Christ.
+Just like a sports team wear the same jersey symbolizing their team, saints have the same "white robes" symbolizing that they belong to Christ.
 In a sports game, only the players wear the jerseys.
-Spectators do not wear the professional jerseys.
-In Heaven, all the saints wear white robes.
-Those in Hell will never get a white robe.
-They will never be comforted.
+Spectators do not wear the professional jerseys that belong to the players.
+In Heaven, all the saints wear "white robes".
+Those in Hell will never get a "white robe".
+They will never be given a "white robe".

 VERSE 12: (Chapter 6)

-The SIXTH SEAL = anarchy
+The SIXTH SEAL

 "And I beheld when He had opened the sixth seal, and, lo, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became as blood;"

-When this Sixth Seal is opened, not only will there be a great earthquake, but "the sun will become black as sackcloth of hair".
-We understand what it means for the sun to become black, but what does "black as sackcloth of hair" mean?
+When this "Sixth Seal" is opened, not only will there be a great earthquake, but "the sun will become black as sackcloth of hair".
+We understand what it means for the sun to become black.
+There will be no heat from the sun and it will be extremely dark out.
+What does "black as sackcloth of hair" mean?
 The 1922 edition of 'The System Bible Study' dictionary explains sackcloth.
 It states that sackcloth is a coarse, dark fabric made of goats' hair.
 It goes hand in hand with ashes and was worn as a sign of extreme grief.
 In Genesis 37:34, Jacob put on sackcloth and mourned the death of his son for many days.
-Not only is it going to be cold and dark outside, but people will be in extreme grief and mourning.
+Not only is it going to be cold and dark outside, but people will be in an extreme state of grief and mourning.

 VERSE 13: (Chapter 6)